Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Applications to the Burgers Equation and Numerical Results

-In this section, we apply the proposed TS-MGDL method to numerical solutions of the 1D, 2D, and 3D Burgers equations and present numerical results.
-In particular, we validate the theoretical results of Propositions \ref{thm:loss} and \ref{thm:loss-TS} and compare the numerical performance of the TS-MGDL method with that of the traditional single-grade learning method.
+In this section, we evaluate the performance of the proposed TS-MGDL method by applying it to numerical solutions of the Burgers equations of 1D, 2D, and 3D.
+We validate the theoretical results established in the last two sections and compare the numerical performance of the TS-MGDL method and the SGL method.

-All the experiments presented in this section were carried out on a 64-bit Linux server equipped with 125GB of physical memory and an Intel(R) Xeon(R) Silver 4116 CPU with a clock speed of 2.10GHz.
+All the experiments were carried out on a 64-bit Linux server equipped with 125GB of physical memory and an Intel(R) Xeon(R) Silver 4116 CPU with a clock speed of 2.10GHz.
 The Nvidia Tesla V100 graphics card is utilized to accelerate training.
-Both the multi-grade learning method and single-grade method were implemented using the DeepXDE \cite{lu2021deepxde} and Tensorflow 2.8 frameworks.
+Both the TS-MGDL method and SGL method were implemented using the DeepXDE 1.10.0 \cite{lu2021deepxde} and Tensorflow 2.8 frameworks.
+All computations were performed using single-precision floating-point format (float32).
+Furthermore, we employed the XLA (Accelerated Linear Algebra) compiler to optimize the computational graph.

-In the experiments that follow, the activation function for all the neural networks is $\tanh$.
-In the experiments, we use the relative $L_2$ error to measure the error between the approximate solution and the true solution, in order to compare the accuracy of the TS-MGDL method and the SGL method.
-The relative $L_2$ error is defined by

-where $u^{\ast}$ is the approximate solution, $u$ is the true solution, and $\mathbf{x_i}$ are points in the test set.
+In the experiments that follow, we employ $\tanh$ as the activation function for all the neural networks and solve all the optimization problems by the Adam optimizer.
+It is important to note that the optimization process employs full-batch training, meaning that all available collocation points are utilized in each training iteration.
+Unless explicitly stated otherwise (as in the robustness analysis section), a fixed random seed of 12300 is utilized across all numerical examples to ensure consistency and reproducibility.
+Furthermore, regarding the Adam optimizer configuration in the numerical examples, we implemented an inverse time learning rate decay schedule defined as: